openedx-unsupported/devstack/README.rst

 The edX.org marketing site built on Drupal is being deprecated, but it can still be run via Devstack.
 See the `Marketing Site instructions`_ for details on getting it up and running.
-This will not be useful to those outside of edX, Inc.
+This will not be useful to those outside of edX, Inc, as the marketing site is closed-source and is not built with Open edX usage in mind.

 How do I build the service images myself?